 In an effort to maintain positive University-Community relations, a variety of approaches will be used, collectively or individually, to ensure Guidelines compliance.
 The University addresses each situation on a case-by-case basis through campus advisors, Office of Judicial Affairs (individuals), Campus Board of Review (student groups) and/or the University of California, Riverside Police Department.
-University sanctions range from advising students on the Good Neighbor Guidelines, expulsion from the campus and citation or arrest for violation of city, state Page 5 of 11 Good Neighbor Guidelines and federal laws.
+University sanctions range from advising students on the Good Neighbor Guidelines, expulsion from the campus and citation or arrest for violation of city, state and federal laws.
 The city addresses each situation through the University/Neighborhood Mediation Program, Office of Neighborhoods, various city departments and the Riverside Police Department with sanctions ranging from non-binding mediation, citations and/or arrest for violation of city, state and federal laws.